Our Team | The AIR Equity Initiative

 Dr. Ray's research addresses the mechanisms that manufacture and maintain racial and social inequality, with a particular focus on police-civilian relations and men’s treatment of women.
 He has published several books and articles and has been quoted in the New York Times, Washington Post, USA Today, and other high-profile publications.
 Learn more about Dr. Ray.

 Managing Director, AIR Equity Initiative

-Terris Ross joins AIR as program director of the AIR Equity Initiative.
-In this role, Dr. Ross will refine the long-term, substantive agenda of the Equity Initiative’s work in education.
-She will provide intellectual and technical leadership to improve educational and economic opportunity, with deep appreciation for the challenges faced by communities segregated by race or place.
-This includes oversight of the Educational Equity through Policy implementation and Scholars and Leaders grant competitions and building partnerships to connect AIR’s work with policy, practice, and other researchers and funders.
+Terris Ross is managing director of the AIR Equity Initiative.
+In this role, Dr. Ross works to refine the long-term, substantive agenda of the Equity Initiative with a focus on the intersections of education, work, justice, and health.
+She provides intellectual and technical leadership to improve educational and economic opportunity, with deep appreciation for the challenges faced by communities segregated by race or place.
+This includes providing oversight of the Educational Equity through Policy Implementation grant competition and building partnerships to connect AIR’s work with policy, practice, and other researchers and funders.

 Program Manager, AIR Equity Initiative

 Arayle Freels is a program manager with the AIR Equity Initiative.
 She leads the Equity Initiative’s engagement and communications efforts to extend the reach of its programs and encourage dialogue, mutual learning, and action across stakeholder groups.
 Additionally, she co-leads the Equity in Education Policy Implementation grant program, which supports efforts to enhance educational experiences for all students.
 In her roles, Freels helps to implement and define the Equity Initiative’s programmatic agenda for the educational equity grant program and strategic communications plan.